-The joint Code of Conduct drawn up by the organisation represented by VENRO governing the organisation management, controlling and transparency in the work of the Foundations and Co-operation of the Schmitz Foundations are binding for the work of the Schmitz Foundations, as are, in equal measure, the Principles of good practice for Foundations issued by the German Federal Association of Foundations.
+The joint Code of Conduct drawn up by the organisation represented by VENRO governing the organisation management, controlling and transparency in the work of the Foundations and Co-operation of the Schmitz Foundations are binding for the work of the Schmitz Foundations.
+This is also the case for the Principles of good practice for Foundations issued by the German Federal Association of Foundations - an important benchmark - as well as the Basic Principles of Good Foundation Practice" of the Federation of German Foundations.